Autognorics/autognorics.github.io/index.md

 1. The Sensoric Awareness of a Machine
 2. The Aneural Consciousness of a Machine
 3. The Algorithmic Intelligence of a Machine
-4. The Information Realization of a Machine
+4. The Neural Acknowledgment of a Machine
 5. Intuitive Object and Embedded Inscription
-6. A Brain without the Brain
+6. A Brain without the Brain (Aneural System)
 7. The Four Pillars of a Living Machine
 8. The Making of a Living Machine